mitmedialab/prg-raise-playground/README.md

 #### Extensions

-We recommend adding the following extensions (which you can do [like so](https://code.visualstudio.com/docs/editor/extension-marketplace#_install-an-extension)):
+We recommend adding the following VS Code extensions (which you can do [like so](https://code.visualstudio.com/docs/editor/extension-marketplace#_install-an-extension)):

 - [Typescript](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-typescript-next)

-## 📦 Deploying

-We use GitHub Actions to build the combined scratch-gui using `npm`, and [actions-gh-pages](https://github.com/peaceiris/actions-gh-pages) to deploy to GitHub Pages.

-Note that there is a step of adding an access token to the repository due to a bug with GitHub Actions.
-[Follow the steps here](https://github.com/marketplace/actions/deploy-to-github-pages#configuration-) to add an access token to your repository.

 ## 🤔 Troubleshooting